unixsea/dotfiles/README.md

 ### What is AwesomeWM?

-AwesomeWM is a highly configurable, next generation framework window manager for X. It does take some to learn especially when you have to learn lua, it is very worth it!
+AwesomeWM is a highly configurable, next generation framework window manager for X. It does take some to learn especially when you have to learn lua, but it is very worth it!

 ### About.